mcfiredrill/mcfiredrill.github.io/_posts/2017-08-23-getting-started-with-ember-cli-rails.md

 {% endraw %}
 {% endhighlight %}

-Write the save action in the post-form component and that method will be  called whenever the user clicks the Save button.
+When the user clicks the save button the save action will be called in the post-form component.
+We still have to write that action so let's do that now.
  We inject the store as a service to access ember data's store.

 {% highlight javascript %}
 import Ember from 'ember';